augustgran/augustgran/README.md

 ## Hi there 👋

-This GitHub account is used for my professional work for other organizations.
+This GitHub account is used for my professional work for organizations.

 Check out my main account at https://github.com/0xViva